maxzheng/great-life-guide/double.md

 * **Observation**: Be mindful and concentrate to fully see and understand what you want to remember.
 If you don't see and understand, then there is nothing to remember.
-* **Methods**: Use effective memorization techniques below as rote memorization is the least effective, but unfortunately is also the most widely used.
+* **Methods**: Use effective memorization techniques below as rote memorization is the least effective, but unfortunately, also the most widely used.

 ### #3 Stories & Links

-[Story/Link System](https://en.wikipedia.org/wiki/Mnemonic_link_system) is easy and effective to remember ordered list of items by creating a story with vivid images for each item.
+[Story/Link System](https://en.wikipedia.org/wiki/Mnemonic_link_system) is easy and effective for remembering ordered list of items by creating a story with vivid images for each item.

 Let's say we want to remember this list: